-Arizona Revised Statute §37-247 details the remedies available to ASLD if D.R.
-Horton fails to make payment for Auction Land timely or otherwise defaults under the Certificate of Purchase.
-In the case of default, the statute requires ASLD to notify D.R.
-Horton of the default.
-If D.R.
-Horton fails to cure the default within 60 days of receiving notice, ASLD can elect to cancel the Certificate of Purchase, in which case the Auction Land that has not been patented would be returned to ASLD, and any money paid by D.R.
-Horton and the Developer to that point would be forfeited.
-D.R.
-Horton and the Developer would each retain any Auction Land that was previously patented.
-Pursuant to the Brookfield Purchase Agreement and a Mortgage and Memorandum for Purchase Agreement dated March 14, 2022, by and among D.R.
-Horton, as mortgagor, and Brookfield Homes, as mortgagee (the "Mortgage"),
+Arizona Revised Statute §37-247 details the remedies available to ASLD if Developer fails to make payment for Auction Land timely or otherwise defaults under the Certificate of Purchase.
+In the case of default, the statute requires ASLD to notify Developer of the default.
+If Developer fails to cure the default within 60 days of receiving notice, ASLD can elect to cancel the Certificate of Purchase, in which case the Auction Land that has not been patented would be returned to ASLD, and any money paid by Developer to that point would be forfeited.
+Developer would retain any Auction Land that was previously patented.